-Broadband Technology Credit - Mississippi Code of 1972 (Supp.), § 57-87-5 the deployment of broadband technology.
+Broadband Technology Credit - Mississippi Code of 1972 (Supp.), § 57-87-5

+An income tax and franchise tax credit is available for telecommunications enterprises for investments made after June 30, 2003 and before July 1, 2020.
+The credit is based on a percentage of the cost of equipment used in the deployment of broadband technology.
 The credit percentage amount is determined on where the equipment is being deployed or placed in service.
 The percentage amount for each county is 5%, 10% and 15% for Tier 1, Tier 2, and Tier 3 counties, respectively.
 The annual credit is available beginning in the year the equipment is placed into service and may be taken for that equipment each year for the following nine years.
 The total amount of credit taken in any one year is only allowed against 50% of the aggregate income and franchise tax liability for that year.
 The credit is not refundable and any excess credit amount can be carried forward for up to ten consecutive years from the close of the original year in which the excess credit could not be used.
 The total amount of credits taken over the ten consecutive year period cannot exceed 100% of the original investment in the equipment.